aliyun/terraform-provider-alibabacloudstack/website/docs/r/adb_db_cluster.html.markdown

 * `renewal_status` - (Optional) Valid values are `AutoRenewal`, `Normal`, `NotRenewal`, Default to `NotRenewal`.
 * `resource_group_id` - (Optional, Computed) The ID of the resource group.
 * `security_ips` - (Optional, Computed) List of IP addresses allowed to access all databases of an cluster.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
+* `storage_type` - (Optional) The type of storage media that is used for the instance.
+* `storage_resource` - The specifications of storage resources in elastic mode.
+The resources are used for data read and write operations.
+The increase of resources can improve the read and write performance of your cluster.
+For more information, see [Specifications](https://www.alibabacloud.com/help/en/doc-detail/144851.htm).
 * `vswitch_id` - (Optional, ForceNew) The vswitch id.
 * `zone_id` - (Optional, Computed, ForceNew) The zone ID of the resource.
 * `cluster_type` - (Required) The cluster type of the resource.
 Valid values: `analyticdb`, `AnalyticdbOnPanguHybrid`.
 * `cpu_type` - (Required) The cpu type of the resource.Valid values: `intel`.
 -> **NOTE:** Because of data backup and migration, change DB cluster type and storage would cost 15~30 minutes.
 Please make full preparation before changing them.

 ### Removing alibabacloudstack_adb_cluster from your configuration